-A student can initiate an application to become a tutor through their online student portal in the MWU Tutoring Program under the Student Services tab.
-Once in the MWU Tutoring Program portal, a student selects the Offer to be a Tutor tab.
-Once the Offer to Tutor application is submitted, an email will automatically be sent to the student's Academic Associate Dean, Program Director, or Course Director for preliminary approval.
+A student can initiate an application to become a tutor through their online student portal under the MWU Tutoring Program from their Student Services tab.
+Students select the tutoring link and follow the prompts to Offer to be a Tutor.
+Once the application is submitted, an email will be automatically sent to the Academic Associate Dean or Program Director for preliminary approval.
 Students will be notified via email of the decision.
-If preliminarily approved, an email will be sent to the student with onboarding instructions from Human Resources and directions to access a Tutor Training module on Canvas.
-In addition to onboarding by Human Resources, students preliminarily approved to tutor by their Course Director, Academic Associate Dean or Program Director must complete the virtual 30-minute Tutor Training through Canvas.
+If preliminarily approved, an email will be sent to the student with onboarding instructions from Human Resources.
+A student only has final approval to tutor once Human Resources has approved the student as having completed the HR onboarding.
+Students preliminarily approved to tutor by their college Academic Associate Dean or program's Program Director and have received final approval from Human Resources, must complete a virtual 30-minute Tutor Training before they can begin tutoring.